 The above Note should be interpreted to include all matters which are incidental to or relate to the Victory Ceremony and that the Referee for that event is responsible for them.
-When Victory Ceremonies are held at a different location or in a different session, common sense should be applied and if necessary another Referee may have to be substituted if it is not practical for the original Referee to manage the situation.
+When Victory Ceremonies are held at a different location or in a different session, common sense should be applied and if necessary another

+Referee may have to be substituted if it is not practical for the original Referee to manage the situation.
 See also commentary after Rule 5 of the Competition Rules.

-18.3 The Referees for Track Events and for events outside the stadium shall have jurisdiction to decide placings in a race only when the Judges of the disputed place(s) are unable to arrive at a decision.
+18.3 The Referees for Running and Race Walking Events shall have jurisdiction to decide placings in a race only when the Judges of the disputed place(s) are unable to arrive at a decision.
 They shall have no jurisdiction over matters within the responsibilities of the Chief Judge of Race Walking events.

-The relevant Track Referee has jurisdiction to decide on any facts related to the starts if they do not agree with the decisions made by the start team except in the cases when it regards an apparent false start indicated by a World Athletics certified Start Information System, unless for any reason the Referee determines that the information provided by the System is obviously inaccurate.
+The Start Referee (or if one is not appointed, the relevant Running and Race Walking Events Referee) has jurisdiction to decide on any facts related to the starts if they do not agree with the decisions made by the start team except in the cases when it regards an apparent false start indicated by a World Athletics certified Start Information System, unless for any reason the Referee determines that the information provided by the System is obviously inaccurate.